-These are fun and educational games that teach design fundamentals or simply improve your sense of design knowledge.
+These are fun and educational graphic design games that teach design fundamentals or simply improve your sense of design knowledge.
 Design games can involve Photoshop functions, type recognition, or color information.
-Below are ten awesome games that will help you hone your design skills!
+Below are eleven awesome games that will help you hone your design skills!

 Who says games can’t be educational?
 Though I’ll admit when I hear the concept of a design-centric game I rarely assume it’ll be fun.
 But after scouring the Internet for web games I’m surprised how many are out there, specifically with a focus on digital design concepts.

 So I’ve organized this post on graphic design games that you can play right in your browser for free.
 Check out the list and if I’ve missed any fun games be sure to share in the post comments.

 Learning to use the pen tool is one of the most frustrating yet enlivening things a designer can do.
 It’s a must-know tool for everything from photo manipulation to digital painting.